ccwang002/iGC/README.md

 ### Installation
-One can directly install iGC from Bioconductor 3.2+,
+One can directly install iGC from Bioconductor 3.2+ (released in Oct 2015),

 ```{r}
 source("http://www.bioconductor.org/biocLite.R")
 biocLite('iGC')
 ```

-Otherwise, including the development version, one can install iGC by [devtools].
+Otherwise, including installing the development version of iGC, one can install by [devtools].

 ```{r}
 install.packages("devtools")
 devtools::install_github("ccwang002/iGC", build_vignettes = TRUE)
 ```

 > Note: Some requisites are needed on some platforms.
 >
 > For example, [Rtools] is required on Windows; Xcode is required on OSX; A compiler and various development libraries are needed on Linux (details vary across different distros).